tableau/hyper-api-samples/README.md

 [![Tableau Supported](https://img.shields.io/badge/Support%20Level-Tableau%20Supported-53bd92.svg)](https://www.tableau.com/support-levels-it-and-developer-tools)
 [![Community Supported](https://img.shields.io/badge/Support%20Level-Community%20Supported-457387.svg)](https://www.tableau.com/support-levels-it-and-developer-tools)

-__Current Version:__ 0.0.10622

 This repo is the home of the Hyper API samples.
 It contains both __Tableau-Supported Samples__ and __Community-Supported Samples__:
 -  The official samples are packaged and shipped within the Hyper API itself.
 All of the official samples are available for each language supported by the Hyper API: Python, Java, C++, and C#/.Net (.NET Standard 2.0) and are entirely supported and maintained by Tableau.
-- The community samples are more use case specific and likely available in one language.
+- The community samples focus on individual use cases and are Python-only.
 They have been written by members of the Tableau development team but recieve the level of 'Community Supported' as they may not be maintained in newer releases.
-Each of the samples has been manually tested and reviewed before publishing.
+Each of the samples has been manually tested and reviewed before publishing and will still be open to pull requests and issues.
+- See our [support page](https://www.tableau.com/support/itsupport) for more information.

 <br  />